 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Goodie Publications Archive; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Columbia University Libraries, Rare Book and Manuscript Library

-Materials is accessible and is in generally good condition, but please note that it was not rehoused or significantly organized beyond the box level.
+Materials are accessible and in generally good condition, but please note that they were not rehoused or significantly organized beyond the box level.

 History / Biographical Note

 As an historical archive spanning the decade from 1999-2009, many of the Goodie subjects played a major role in shaping NYC's cultural underground from the 1960s and earlier through the 1990s to present day.
 From Judith Malina and Lionel Ziprin to Debbie Harry, Gregory Corso, Edgar Oliver and Penny Arcade to lesser known but equally important luminaries, these interviews and related materials are a treasure trove for students, historians, researchers and authors interested in the art, music, literature, politics and everyday life of the period.